Do you believe your website security is sufficient to protect your internet business, your website or your customer details?

 The balance between allowing website visitors access to your resources through a website and keeping unwanted visitors out of your network is a delicate one.
 There is no one setting that establishes totally effective security at an impregnable level.
 There may be dozens if not hundreds of settings in a web server alone.
 And then there is the website code....

 This article only touches on the need for website security.
 It doesn't provide answers or solutions.
-If you have questions about your website security and how it can be managed, please don't hesitate to contact us.
-We would be happy to advise.
+If you have questions about your website security and how it can be managed, please don't hesitate to contact me.
+I would be happy to provide advise and solutions.